 The legal basis for this data processing is our aforementioned legitimate interest as per Article 6(1)(f) of the GDPR.

 In order to automatically determine your PD, our app requires access to your device's cameras, including the TrueDepth sensor, in order to capture your face in 3D.
 You will be asked explicitly to consent to these rights so that you can decide directly here.
 In this context, we process your image data (full face and side photo) and the corresponding measured values (in particular: pupil distance, fitting height and other necessary facial parameters such as face width, nose shape and ear attachment points).
+These image data and measured values are stored for a maximum period of three years.

 In order to be able to assign this information to your order, your order ID and email address will also be processed in the app.